 Homemade White Wine Vinaigrette

-- 3 tablespoons cup olive oil
+- 3 tablespoons olive oil

 - 1 tablespoon white wine vinegar

-- 1 tablespoon orange juice (optional, but delicious)
+- 1 tablespoon orange juice

 - 1 teaspoon dijon mustard

-- 1 teaspoon agave nectar (or other liquid sweetener, like maple syrup)
+- 1 teaspoon agave nectar or other liquid sweetener, like maple syrup

-- Pinch salt and pepper
+- 1 pinch salt and pepper

-Recipe Notes: because arugula wilts easily, we suggest dressing the salad right before serving.
+- Recipe notes: Because arugula wilts easily, we suggest dressing the salad right before serving.
 If you are making this salad ahead, make and store the vinaigrette and salad separately and then toss together right before serving.

-Tools Needed: handheld blender, large salad bowls
+- Tools needed: handheld blender, large salad bowls

-Prep Ahead: make white wine vinaigrette up to five days before and toss with salad right before serving.
+- Prep ahead: Make white wine vinaigrette up to five days before and toss with salad right before serving.
 The arugula salad can be made ahead of time as well, however do not cut avocado until ready to serve.